ccaballeroh/translatorship-attribution/README.md

-# Causal Interpretation of Features for Translatorship Attribution
+# Causal Interpretation of the Translator's Style: Why Some Features Eliminate Confounding in Translatorship Attribution?
 ## Description
 Repository for holding code to reproduce results for paper submitted to IEEE Access Journal.